love2d-community/splashes/README.md

 ### `lib.new(...)`
 Instantiate a new `splash`.
 You can also do this by calling the library itself: `lib(...)`.
-Parameters depend on the specific splash (see below).
+Accepts a table with parameters depending on the specific splash (see below).

 The following members of the `splash` variable are of importance to you as a user: